 Aaron Galloway; PhD, Associate Professor, OIMB (PI)

 Aaron works on aquatic trophic ecology, with a focus on fatty acids as biomarkers for inferring food web relationships and tracking across-system energy subsidies.
-Aaron completed his Ph.D. in 2013 at the University of Washington School of Aquatic and Fishery Sciences, working at Friday Harbor Laboratories.
+Aaron completed his Ph.D. in 2013 at the University of Washington School of Aquatic and Fishery Sciencesworking at Friday Harbor Laboratories.
 Aaron is currently an Associate Professor at the University of Oregon Institute of Marine Biology.

 Jessie Masterman; PhD Candidate, OIMB

-Rhodalyn Tetteh; PhD student, ESSP, OIMB
+Rhodalyn Tetteh; PhD Candidate, ESSP, OIMB

 Rhodalyn is interested in marine trophic ecology from a Political Ecology perspective, exploring the social-political factors that contribute to the production and use of plastics in society, and how they contribute to marine microplastic pollution.
 Rhodalyn received a BSc degree in Environmental Science (2015), and an MA in Environmental Management and Policy (2017) both from the University of Cape Coast (UCC), Ghana.
 She is co-supervised in her Ph.D. by Dr. Peter Walker and Dr. Galloway.
 She can be reached by email.